PCS Wireless - Overview and History

 PCS Wireless, its technologies, and successful pre-FCC auction field trial results, literally changed the landscape of the 2Ghz wireless auctions by encouraging the formation of a cable-TV network operator alliance with Sprint Communications, which was to become the lead successful bidder in the 1995 FCC auctions, paying more than $7 Billion in license fees for a US national network - all potentially to be based on PCS Wireless' RAD/MEX technologies.
 For this reason, investment banking analysts predicted in early 1995 that PCS Wireless' market potential for its products was in excess of $1B - with an exclusive patent protected technology/product offering.

-But I am getting ahead of myself here: The story of PCS Wireless (from my perspective) started with my employment position as a VP of Nexus Engineering a few years earlier.
+The story of PCS Wireless started with my employment position as a VP of Nexus Engineering a few years earlier.
 The RAD (Remote Antenna Driver) and MEX/BEX (Microcell Extender/Base station Extender) technologies were acquired from Nexus in late 1993 after development and trials driven by Dr. Basil Peters (CEO of Nexus) and his relationship with Roger Communications in Canada as well as many of the leading US Cable TV providers in the US spanning 1991 to 1993.
+The board of directors of Nexus had voted to sell their core business, their cable TV infrastructure product lines, to Scientific Atlanta in the summer of 1992 (see Nexus Engineering - Overview and History for more information), so my old boss, Ralph Scobie, from Integra Systems days (see Integra Systems - Overview and History for more information) and I joined forces and offered to acquire the assets of PCS Wireless from the Nexus shareholders.

-The wild and woolly early days of PCS Wireless
+The early days of PCS Wireless

 The lead-up to the FCC Auctions

-Once the dust had settled on the PCS Wireless 'IPO' we realized that it would be a few more years before the RAD/MEX technology and the wireless markets were truly ready for our vision of a 'distributed antenna' based cellular universe.
+Once the dust had settled on the PCS Wireless acquisition and IPO we realized that it would be a few more years before the RAD/MEX technology and the wireless markets were truly ready for our vision of a 'distributed antenna' based cellular universe.
 Our stock price languished, and some of our most hoped-for early customer deals fell through or were delayed to the point that by the end of 1994 we were running out of money and it looked like we were going out of business.

 There were positive signs that the FCC 2Ghz wireless spectrum auctions were going to proceed in the spring of 1995, and due to the fact that our RAD/MEX technologies were classified by the FCC as 'pioneer preference' technologies, any auction bidder who deployed our technologies would be offered a 15% discount on the successful price of wireless spectrum.
 All we had to do was hang in there and our ship might indeed come in . . .